-The US is the Perfect Test Bed for Gun Reform
+The U.S. Is The Perfect Test Bed For Gun Reform

 Given our ignorance on certain questions relevant to gun violence — some of it by design — does this not signal a need for further research?
 In the sciences, ambiguous data is an indicator that more research is needed.
 When faced with equivocal or inconclusive results in climate science, for example, we don’t sit on our hands and say “come what may.”
 We get back to the bench.

-And if we look at the reasons often cited for disanalogizing the US from Australia and Great Britain, they uniformly suggest the US would be much better suited for yielding tangible, statistically significant results.
+And if we look at the reasons often cited for disanalogizing the U.S. from Australia and Great Britain, they uniformly suggest the U.S. would be much better suited for yielding tangible, statistically significant results.
 Neither Australia nor Great Britain were burdened by an anomalous gun culture, so ownership rates were relatively low even before regulations were turned on.

-By contrast, we have the most guns (300 million+ according to a 2009 estimate by the Bureau of Alcohol, Firearms and Tobacco, or 90 per 100 people, 35 more than second place Yemen at 55 per 100), the most gun homicides (29.7 per 1 million people), and the most mass shootings (31% despite being just 5% of the global population), all of which should render fruitful A/B comparisons.
-And the rate of mass shootings in the US is on the rise, now more than triple that of 2011.
+By contrast, we have the most guns (300 million+ according to a 2009 estimate by the Bureau of Alcohol, Firearms and Tobacco, or 90 per 100 people, 35 more than second place Yemen at 55 per 100), the most gun homicides (29.7 per 1 million people), and the most mass shootings (31 percent despite being just 5 percent of the global population), all of which should render fruitful A/B comparisons.
+And the rate of mass shootings in the U.S. is on the rise, now more than triple that of 2011.

 The stubborn “gun rights” crowd is quick to poke holes in broad-based comparisons but seems comfortable with the status quo.
 It reminds me of the climate faux-skeptics who claim the science isn’t settled yet insist we take take away funding for research.
 If you’re willing to point to problems in data quality, you should also be willing to support additional research.

-With that said, there actually has been extensive research on gun control measures both in the US and abroad that isn’t hampered by the set of limiting considerations that plague research on Australia and Great Britain, as Lopez drives home in his piece.
-Research in the US has been conducted by a host of public and private groups that gather not only nationwide statistics but state-level comparisons as well.
+With that said, there actually has been extensive research on gun control measures both in the U.S. and abroad that isn’t hampered by the set of limiting considerations that plague research on Australia and Great Britain, as Lopez drives home in his piece.
+Research in the U.S. has been conducted by a host of public and private groups that gather not only nationwide statistics but state-level comparisons as well.
 (It’s primarily the CDC and NIH that have been hamstrung in gun-related research.)

 We have ample evidence that shows where there are more guns there are more homicides — even after controlling for known variables like population, economic outcomes, rates of mental illness or alcohol consumption, stress level, rates of urbanization, and non-firearm related crime — as well as accidental firearm deaths.
 We also have ample evidence that states with stricter right-to-carry (RTC) laws (NY, CA) have less gun violence and have seen sharper declines in gun violence in recent decades compared to states with more lenient RTC laws (Nevada).